 The best way to find out more about your treatment options would be to speak with a counselor or therapist that specializes in anxiety disorders.

 Psychological Term: Persistent depressive disorder:

 Persistent depressive disorder (PDD) is a mental illness where people experience feelings of depression for at least two years.
-While major depressive disorder involves bouts of sadness, PDD also involves disturbances in sleep, appetite and activity levels.
+While major depressive disorder involves bouts of sadness, PDD also involve disturbances in sleep, appetite, and activity levels.

 In fact, people diagnosed with PDD are five times more likely to commit suicide compared to those with major depressive disorder alone.